Texans Expected to Add Veteran Kicker Brett Maher to Practice Squad

 jadateague

-HOUSTON - The Houston Texans are expected to add another veteran specialist to the ranks this week, in former Dallas Cowboys, New York Jets, and Washington Football Team kicker, Brett Maher.
+HOUSTON - The Houston Texans are expected to add another veteran specialist to the ranks this week in the form of former Dallas Cowboys, New York Jets, and Washington Football Team kicker Brett Maher.

-The move would be a curious one for the Texans, with incumbent kicker Ka'imi Fairbairn having a solid year, and his only missed kick coming during week one against the Kansas Chiefs from 51 yards out.
+The move (first reported by the Houston Chronicle) would be a curious one for the Texans, with incumbent kicker Ka'imi Fairbairn having a solid year, as his only missed kick came during Week 1 against the Kansas Chiefs from 51 yards out.
+We could speculate that is represents "COVID insurance'' - the idea of having capable help in the building at every position, just in case.

 He was 19/19 from 20-29 yards, and hit 10 of 15 field goals from 50 yards and father, but was just 12/16 from 30-39 yards, and 8/16 from 40-49 yards, making him just 49/66 overall with field goals.